manikyaswathi/harp/README.md

  S. Vallabhajosyula and R. Ramnath, "Establishing a Generalizable Framework for Generating Cost-Aware Training Data and Building Unique Context-Aware Walltime Prediction Regression Models," 2022 IEEE Intl Conf on Parallel & Distributed Processing with Applications, Big Data & Cloud Computing, Sustainable Computing & Communications, Social Computing & Networking (ISPA/BDCloud/SocialCom/SustainCom), Melbourne, Australia, 2022, pp. 497-506, doi: 10.1109/ISPA-BDCloud-SocialCom-SustainCom57177.2022.00070.

 Other papers:
  Vallabhajosyula, Manikya Swathi, and Rajiv Ramnath.
 "Towards Practical, Generalizable Machine-Learning Training Pipelines to build Regression Models for Predicting Application Resource Needs on HPC Systems."
 Practice and Experience in Advanced Research Computing.
 2022.
 1-5.

 Reporting Bugs and Contribution
 --------------------------------
 Please open an issue on the [github issues](https://github.com/manikyaswathi/harp/issues) page to report a bug.

-HARP is an open-source repository, and we invite the community to collaborate and include their workflows into the framework to profile their applications.
+HARP is an open-source repository, and we invite the community to collaborate and include their workflows into the Framework to profile their applications.
 Create a pull request to add your changes to the dev branch.

 License